jtviegas-sandbox/incubator/k8s/README.md

 	UN  10.16.3.7  126 KiB    32           56.2%             5a79a45c-353b-4574-97a4-e5a14bee90b3  Rack1-K8Demo
 	```

-	...here we can see that every node has approximately 60% os the data, which turns out to be the
+	...here we can see that every node has approximately 60% of the data, which turns out to be the

 	_replication factor_ \* _number of tokens assigned_

-	Remember that we've created the keyspace testing with _replication factor_ 3 (\#13.i), and also note that we've inserted 5 different sensors, which column sensor is the partition key the readings table.
+	Remember that we've created the keyspace testing with _replication factor_ 3 (\#13.i), and also note that we've inserted 5 different sensors, column _sensor_ being the partition key in the readings table.
 	That means the tokens are evenly distributed by the nodes and having 5 nodes with 5 tokens means that each node has approximately 20% of all the tokens range, so multiplying it by the replication factor, 20 \* 3, we get a number in the vicinity of 60%.